MathStuff/Matrices/README.md

                      seed=32141,
                      dtype=int)

-#Create a 10000x4 float numbers matrix using uniform distribution where columns' ranges are in order [10,100], [200,500], [200,1000] and [0,10] with the seed 39598 for each column.
+#Create a 10000x4 float numbers matrix using gamma distribution where columns' alpha and beta values are in order [10,100], [200,500], [200,1000] and [0,10] with the seed 39598 for each column.
 Column names are selected from ranged.keys()
 randomData2 = Matrix([10000,4],
+                     fill=gammavariate,
                      ranged={"height":[10,100],"weight":[200,500],"cost":[200,1000],"quality":[0,10]},
                      seed=39598)